HelayLiu/DeepFWI/README.md

 # DeepFWI
-## DeepFWI: Fine-Grained Static Analysis Warning Identification Using Deep Learning
+## DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics

 This repository contains the dataset and the source code of DeepFWI.